Smart Contract Interactions

 };

-Note that this OutputReference format is Aiken's, for Plutus format,
+Note that the previous OutputReference type is for Aiken, the equivalent Plutus type is:

 data TxOutRef = TxOutRef